elastic/elasticsearch/README.md

 * `strength` - The strength property determines the minimum level of difference considered significant during comparison.
  The default strength for the Collator is `tertiary`, unless specified otherwise by the locale used to create the Collator.
  Possible values: `primary`, `secondary`, `tertiary`, `quaternary` or `identical`.
- See ICU Collation:http://icu-project.org/apiref/icu4j/com/ibm/icu/text/Collator.html documentation for a more detailed explanation for the specific values.
+ See [ICU Collation](http://icu-project.org/apiref/icu4j/com/ibm/icu/text/Collator.html) documentation for a more detailed explanation for the specific values.
 * `decomposition` - Possible values: `no` or `canonical`.
 Defaults to `no`.
 Setting this decomposition property with `canonical` allows the Collator to handle un-normalized text properly, producing the same results as if the text were